ryanallen/words-of-my-perfect-teacher/README.md

 Once when he was travelling in the land of the [pretas](#preta), [Srona](#srona-sronajat) came to a palace where he met a beautiful woman.
 Exquisitely formed and bedecked with precious jewels, she was ravishing to behold.
 To each of the four legs of her throne a [preta](#preta) was tied.
 She offered [Srona](#srona-sronajat) something to eat, warning him not to give the smallest scrap to the other pretas even if they begged for it.
 When [Srona](#srona-sronajat) started to eat they began to beg.
 He gave some food to one of them and it turned into chaff; what he gave to the second turned into a lump of iron; the third started to eat his own flesh, and what he gave to the fourth became pus and blood.

-When the woman cambe back, she cried, "Didn't I tell you not to give them anything!
+When the woman came back, she cried, "Didn't I tell you not to give them anything!
 Do you think that you are more compassionate than I am?"

 "What is the connection between you and these four?"
 [Srona](#srona-sronajat) asked her.